 “…I lived in a series of all-decisive moments, and the intensity was so great that sometimes life felt almost unlivable….”

 This is not a book for readers who hate getting lost when a scene on page 105 doesn’t get resolved until page 340.
-It is for readers who would like to see how a literary genius describes the challenges and boredom … Continue reading
+It is for readers who would like to see how a literary genius describes the challenges and boredom of a normal life.
+The story’s structure consists of … Read More

 “Writing is drawing the essence of what we know out of the shadows.”